SAP-samples/cloud-espm-cloud-native/tax-service/README.md

 # ESPM Tax Service

 ESPM Tax Service is a tax calculation app.
-This was developed to supplement the [ESPM Cloud Native](https://github.com/SAP-samples/cloud-espm-cloud-native) application.
+This was developed to supplement the [ESPM Dragonblood](https://github.wdf.sap.corp/refapps/espm-dragonblood) application.
 It can be deployed locally (as a Spring Boot application), on SAP Cloud Platform Cloud Foundry Environment and on SAP Cloud Platform Neo Environment.
 # Tax Calculation Matrix (Tax Slab)
 The tax service calculate the tax based on various slabs as defined below.
 The requesting application needs to provide a gross amount and tax service will respond with tax calculation
 `/api/v1/calculate/tax?amount=?`